RayDeeUx/ProfileBio/about.md

 # ProfileBio
-- allows you to have an "About me" section in your profile.
+allows you to have an "About me" section in your profile.

 **how to upload a bio?**
+*[currently for desktop users only]*
-- go to your profile. you might see a "show bio" button, but it will just say that you don't have a bio if you don't, there'll be a "add about me" button, just click that.
+- go to your profile. you'll see an "add about me" button, just click that.
 - it's pretty straightforward from there.

+note that it crashes on private servers.

 server files are on github :)